-As mentioned, the biggest asset of the stock market for you as a founder is that instead of having to worry about your shares’ worth diminishing from series A to series x you may keep entirely relaxed as a stock holder: Provided your equity story is cool, the worth of your shares won’t diminish however much you might get diluted in the course of subsequent cash-calls.
+As mentioned, the biggest asset of the stock market for you as a founder is that instead of having to worry about your shares’ worth diminishing from series A to series x you may remain entirely relaxed as a stockholder: Provided your equity story is cool, the worth of your shares won’t diminish however much you might get diluted in the course of subsequent cash-calls.
 Very tempting indeed.

 Unfortunately, all this is of course quite counter-factual.
-For, before you get listed as an early stage entity you as a founder need to prove and/ or guarantee a number of things you simply cannot prove or guarantee at that stage.
+For, before you get listed as an early-stage entity you as a founder need to prove and/ or guarantee a number of things you simply cannot prove or guarantee at that stage.
 For instance, as CEO you must be able to literally guarantee under oath that your entity will possess sufficient liquid assets for one whole year minimum after listing takes place.
-You need to engage an experienced (and expensive) lawyer to produce a prospectus and you need an agency bank which takes you to the stock markets at its own risk – a risk which it likes to be refunded in cash again.
-For early stage entities these are unsurmountable hurdles.
+You need to engage an experienced (and expensive) lawyer to produce a prospectus and you need an agency bank that takes you to the stock markets at its own risk – a risk which it likes to be refunded in cash again.
+For early-stage entities these are unsurmountable hurdles.

 That’s why crowd-investing became so popular among founders.
 Crowd investments provide founders with benefits comparable to publicly listed shares while sparing them from having to comply with stock market regulations.
 Plus, they need not dilute.
 Because some crowd platforms offer mezzanine stakes instead of real shares.

 There is a crucial disadvantage involved in crowd investments though: Unlike publicly listed shares, stakes sold on crowd platforms are not really subject to market laws.
 The value of a share sold on a crowd platform does not relate to a price determined by supply and demand.
 There is no liquidity in these shares either.
 Once bought, as a founder or as an investor you are stuck with these shares for good (or at least for quite some time).